lucabol/CSharpHaskell/Readme.md

     lucky x = show x
 ```

-In C#, you could write it in a few ways.
-Either with a switch expression ...
+In C#, you can write it in a few ways.
+Either as a function static property ...

 ```csharp
     static Func<int, string> Lucky = x => x switch {